emorycpa/JSCPA/README.md

 #### Todos

-- **Problem2**: after re-adjusting folder structure, the 'no such file or directory problem comes back'.

 - Some files which has been deleted still show in REST Read method.
 See `https://3.basecamp.com/3247301/buckets/752581/todos/614344069`. *Due this problem, process.deleteProcess has no reject temporary.
 This will be fixed after moving to next version*.

 - Merge gulp task with pattern lab